But do you know the difference? Can you spot active and passive verbs in your own writing? Do you know when passive verbs should be used?

 Subject (book) + verb (was+written) + someone, implied doer of action (context would provide a clue)

-Identifying passive verbs
+Identifying active and passive verbs

 Here’s a sentence from a scathingly humorous review of Fifty Shades of Grey in The New Yorker.